-1.0 INTRODUCTION
+1.0 INTRODUCTION.

-1.1 Planning obligations or agreements are entered into by developers under s106 of the Town and Country Planning Act 1990 in order to mitigate the impacts of a development proposal, and are legally enforceable.
-They must be necessary to make the development acceptable in planning terms, directly related to the development, and fairly and reasonably related to the development in scale and kind.
+1.1 Planning obligations or agreements are entered into by developers under s106 of the Town and Country Planning Act 1990 in order to mitigate the impacts of a development proposal and are legally enforceable.
+They must be necessary to make the development acceptable in planning terms, directly related to the development, and fairly and reasonable related to the development in scale and kind.
 These tests are set out in the Community Infrastructure Levy Regulations 2010 and as policy tests in the National Planning Policy Framework.

-2.0 CONTEXT
+2.0 CONTEXT.

 2.1 It has long been the practice of this Authority to charge applicants entering into a planning obligation a fee to cover the council's legal costs in preparing the obligation.
 The Local Government Act 2003 gave councils the ability to charge for discretionary, non-obligatory services, which in the planning context include services such as the provision of pre-application advice.
-It is a requirement that the income from the charges should not exceed the cost of providing the service.
-In this context it is considered appropriate to seek to recover the cost of monitoring the provisions of planning agreements from applicants so that this service is not subsidised.
+It is requirement that the income from the charges should not exceed to cost of providing the service.
+In this context it is considered appropriate to seek to recover the cost of monitoring the provisions of planning agreements from applicants.

-3.0 BACKGROUND
+3.0 BACKGROUND.

 - 3.1 The charging of monitoring/admin fees by Local Planning Authorities has been widespread due to the extra costs that such monitoring activity generates.
-However, a High Court case in 20151 has tested this concept and, as a result of this judgment, has meant that block fees or tariffs being applied in a standard manner are more likely to be challengeable as they don't relate to an accurate assessment of the true cost. - 3.2 It is important that the fees charged reflect the actual cost (or as close as can be reasonably calculated) in order to justify the fee as a legitimate cost as opposed to 'universal charge' irrespective of the monitoring and administrative burden.
+However, a High Court case in 20151 has since meant that block fees or tariffs being applied in a standard manner are more likely to be challengeable as they don't relate to an accurate assessment of the true cost. - 3.2 It is important that the fees charged reflect the actual cost (or as close as can be reasonably calculated) in order to justify the fee as a legitimate cost as opposed to 'universal charge' irrespective of the monitoring and administrative burden.
 In the Oxfordshire County Council case the monitoring sum was calculated as a percentage of the total contributions payable under the agreement and did not, in the view of the Inspector, reflect an accurate assessment of the true costs involved in the monitoring of the obligations in the section 106 agreement. - 3.3 Prevailing advice in light of this judgment stresses the need to avoid standardised fees and establish what level of monitoring will be required for each agreement i.e. are there multiple trigger points, is there an ongoing need for monitoring, how complex/large is the development site.

-4.0 MONITORING ACTIVITY
+4.0 MONITORING ACTIVITY.

 4.1 At Mid Devon the monitoring activity is principally undertaken in the Planning Service by the Planning Obligations Monitoring Officer.
 This post was introduced in November 2013 to develop and manage effective and efficient administration of S106 agreements especially financial contributions and for the monitoring, collection and spending of the Community Infrastructure Levy.
 The latter has not been introduced, hence the officer has to date concentrated on upon administration of s106 agreements including a fundamental review of the s106 agreement database and software, processes and monitoring arrangements.
-The officer also deals with the administration of funding from
+The officer also deals with the administration of funding from s106 agreements towards specific public open space projects and enquiries over whether planning obligations on existing development have been discharged.
+This involves liaison with other services in the council.